vlfesko/appery-dbproxy/README.md

 Now you'll need to update all services: remove `X-Appery-Database-Id` parameter and uncheck `Header` checkbox for `X-Appery-Session-Token`.

-For all "..._update" and "..._delete" services additional setup should be
+For all "update" and "delete" services additional setup should be
-performed: request method should be changed to `post` and one additional parameter should be created - called `X-Appery-Request-Method` with default value of original service method: `UPDATE` for "..._update" service and `DELETE` for "..._delete" services.
+performed: request method should be changed to `post` and one additional parameter should be created - called `X-Appery-Request-Method` with default value of original service method: `UPDATE` for "update" service and `DELETE` for "delete" services.
 That's it!
 From this moment your application will never send `X-Appery-Database-Id` header thus no one will have direct access to your data, and no one will be able to modify data not owned by him.